lensfun/lensfun/tools/calibration_webserver/calibration.rst

 Select and sort images
 =========================

-Copy the upload directory out of ownCloud to a local place.
-This way, you can work in the directory without triggering the ownCloud client.
+Copy the upload directory out of Nextcloud to a local place.
+This way, you can work in the directory without triggering the Nextcloud client.

 I recommend to create up to four top-level directories: “distortion”, “tca”, “vignetting”, and “not_used”.
 Then, move the images into these directories.